 Smaller transactions can also attract financing from individual investors and family offices.
 These sources are often flexible and can provide both equity and debt financing.
 Investors and family offices tend to be regional in scope and can be found through personal networks.

 Midsize and larger transactions

 Some of the financing options that small businesses use, such as seller financing and private offices, are also available for larger transactions.
-However, larger transactions also have access to additional options.
+However, larger transactions also have access to additional financing sources.

 Senior debt financing is provided through loans that have a first security position on the company's collateral.
+Loans can come from banks, investment banks, and other sources.
 From a lender's perspective, these loans are the safest to make.
 Consequently, they have the most challenging requirements to meet, including stringent covenants.
 Due to their collateral position, these loans tend to have the lowest costs.

-Junior and mezzanine financing is in a subordinate position to senior debt financing and, thus, is considered junior debt.
-Junior loans are paid only after senior lenders are paid.
-In some cases mezzanine financing can be converted to equity.
+Junior and mezzanine financing is subordinate to senior debt financing and has a lower priority of repayment.
+In some cases, mezzanine financing can be converted to equity.
 Consequently, junior and mezzanine financing loans are riskier and have higher costs.

 In some cases, the management team may secure financing through a private equity (PE) firm.
 The PE's investment may consist of equity, senior debt, and/or mezzanine debt.

 Private equity firms may have objectives that differ from those of the management team.
 Private equity firms usually want to exit the transaction through a liquidity event after three to six years.
 Consequently, their funding programs often include stipulations of how the company is operated and what objectives must be met.